Dhaka Metro (2019 TV series): Reception

 A review by Antara Chakraborthy in The Indian Express described the series as "a wild ride" and the reviewer noted: "What really kept me hooked were the characters, each weirder and crazier than the next."

-In Dakha Tribune, a review, also positive, by Rummana Foisal Nafiu stated, that it was " a great plot for a road trip dark comedy thriller.
-It had all the right elements, a brilliant cast, and was helmed by one of Bangladesh’s greatest film-makers."
+In a negative Dhaka Tribune review, Rummana Foisal Nafiu stated that although the series has "a great plot for a road trip dark comedy thriller...all the right elements, a brilliant cast, and was helmed by one of Bangladesh’s greatest film-makers", it "fails to grab your attention" and is marred by "weak writing, faulty production, misspelled quotes, and wrong subtitles".